Cordova, TN, Schools with Criminal Justice Programs

 University of Memphis

-Students have access to numerous extracurricular activities such as court observations and auxiliary probation service.
+At the University of Memphis, criminal justice students have access to numerous extracurricular activities such as court observations and auxiliary probation service.

 Bachelor of Arts in Criminology and Criminal Justice

 The criminology and criminal justice major portion of this degree equals 36 credit hours, while the rest of the 120 credit hours are divided between electives.
 Coursework includes topics such as police, courts and corrections in the U.S., law and society, comparative justice systems and criminal behavior.
 An honors option is available in this program for students who're looking to distinguish themselves from other students.